fastly/compute-starter-kit-rust-default/README.md

 ## Security issues

-Please see our [SECURITY.md](SECURITY.md) for guidance on reporting security-related issues.
+Please see [SECURITY.md](SECURITY.md) for guidance on reporting security-related issues.